 - After each change to the SFTP configuration be sure to use the Test function.

 - Most SFTP servers have rules against hammering (trying repeatedly to connect to an unavailable SFTP server with little time between attempts).
 This is why they require "retry times" at specific intervals, commonly at least 60 seconds between attempts.
 They also monitor for computers that hammer and once detected, the server will ban access to the IP address either permanently or for a limited time.
-Thus, when you set the retry times intervals in Tools -> Options -> SFTP, you should use 60 seconds or more.
+Thus, when you set the retry times intervals in File -> Options -> Online destinations -> SFTP, you should use 60 seconds or more.

 - When selecting a hosting company that provides SFTP access for your SFTP backup, consider these elements too: if they have a backup plan too, if they provide high-speed connection and if they have your data on servers with restricted access.